MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/fieldnotes/right-sizing-initial-deployment.md

 ## Sample scenario and solution

-Let’s have a look at a sample scenario which is typical for larger organizations.
-We will walk you through the key characteristics, challenges and how we solved the problem.
-Key characteristics:
+Below is a sample scenario based on an actual customer engagement.
+It is pretty typical when it comes to the setup and characteristics of an enterprise environment:

 - IT supports 24 different languages for Microsoft 365 Apps.
 - IT manages 50,000 devices around the globe using Microsoft Endpoint Configuration Manager.